rishiii03/Project_E-cell/README.md

 # Project_E-cell

 ## overview
-This project consists of two pages
+This project consists of two pages.

-1.An interactive responsive webpage consisting of a navigation bar 2.A minimalistic webpage displaying the biodata of Me
+1.An interactive responsive webpage consisting of a navigation bar .

+2.A minimalistic webpage displaying the bio data of mine.

 ## Technologies Used